monkeygobah/code_grand_rounds/README.md

 * **If you are interested in data science/ machine learning, after completing module 1 do modules 3 and 4 in that order!**

+* **Use these notebooks as a starting point and then just start to play on your own!**

 > Each module has slides which can be found in the main branch of this repository and can be used for reference as well as attached jupyter notebooks which can be played with on your own time to really start to get a grasp on the topics. we have left some references in each module, but if something is particularly confusing you can use ChatGPT or the internet to pursue it further.
 >
 > ANKI CARDS AND Q-BANKS COMING SOON!:D

-**If you would like to contribute to the project, please get in touch.**
+**If you would like to contribute to the project and giving the lecture series at your university, please get in touch.**

 ## Module 1 (~2 hrs)